youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Questions.md

 ### Q23: Define the curse of dimensionality and how to solve it. ###

 Answer:

-Q68: Define the curse of dimensionality and how to solve it.

-Answer:
 Curse of dimensionality represents the situation when the amount of data is too few to be represented in a high-dimensional space, as it will be highly scattered in that high-dimensional space and it becomes more probable that we overfit this data.
 If we increase the number of features, we are implicitly increasing model complexity and if we increase model complexity we need more data.

 Possible solutions are: